cjperez2017/YouTube-Playlist-to-Spotify-Importer/README.md

   - A **YOUTUBE_CHANNEL_ID** which you can get from YouTube.
 Just copy the channel id from the URL

 # How to use
-  - Fill in the needed information in the **client** file
+  1. Fill in the needed information in the **client** file
-  - Then run **python3 YouTubeToSpotify.py**
+  2. Then run **python3 YouTubeToSpotify.py**
-  - Respond to the prompts in the console (make sure you spell the playlist names correctly)
+  3. Respond to the prompts in the console (make sure you spell the playlist names correctly)

 # Notes
   - You must pick an existing YouTube playlist to import
   - The YouTube playlist must be **public**
-  - If you want to create a new Spotify Playlist you must enter a name for the playlist that is different from the other play list you own EX: If you have 2 playlist **songs** and **favorites** and you want to create a listlist call **youtube** type **youtube** when asked to select
+  - If you want to create a new Spotify Playlist you must enter a name for the playlist that is different from the other play list you own
+    -EX: If you have 2 playlist **songs** and **favorites** and you want to create a listlist call **youtube** type **youtube** when asked to select
            a spotify playlist
   - If you want to add to an existing playlist select a playlist name which you already own
   - Playlist in spotify can be public or private but must be owned by you